catpolk/README-generator/README.md

   ###  * [Tests](#tests)

   ## Installation:
   ### After cloning a repository one needs to  run a command nom install, then in the command line enter node index.js.
 A user will be presented with a set of question, after providing answers to these questions, the program will generate a professional README file about the project.
-This program is useful for developers when they need to create a professional README file.
-Each program should have a README file, so this program that generates a README file is high usability potential.

   ## Usage:
-  ### If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
+  ### This program is useful for developers when they need to create a professional README file.
+Each program should have a README file, so this program that generates a README file is high usability potential.

   ## License
   ## [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)